-- Support is needed from the safeguarding team to promote effective multiagency working and use their expertise. - The risks to the individual or others are deemed to be too high for the current support team to manage (death or serious harm to the person and/or others).
+- Support is needed from the safeguarding team to promote effective multiagency working and use their expertise. - The risks to the individual or others are deemed to be high (death or serious harm to the person and/or others).

 There are Mental Health Powers that may also apply, to safeguard the person who hoards.